 - 14.3.1.
-A student must submit an appeal to the University Secretary in writing by completing the Appeal Form available on the University's website: http://www.uwl.ac.uk/about-us/policies-and-regulations.
+A student must submit an appeal to the University Secretary in writing by completing the Appeal Form available on the University's website: uwl.ac.uk/about-us/policies-and-regulations.
 The completed appeal form must detail the decision being appealed against, present the grounds on which the appeal is being made, and provide appropriate supporting evidence. - 14.3.2.
+In exceptional circumstances, the University may consider an appeal submitted on behalf of an apprentice by their employer and/or training provider. - 14.3.3.
 An appeal must be received within 10 working days of the formal notification of the decision being appealed against.
 This shall normally be the date given on the decision letter, or the official publication of results date.
-The University Secretary may exercise discretion to consider a late appeal where a student demonstrates good reason for the delay. - 14.3.3.
-Appropriate supporting evidence which supports the points made in the appeal must be submitted with the appeal or within five working days of submission. - 14.3.4.
+The University Secretary may exercise discretion to consider a late appeal where a student demonstrates good reason for the delay. - 14.3.4.
+Appropriate supporting evidence which supports the points made in the appeal must be submitted with the appeal or within five working days of submission. - 14.3.5.
 The costs of an appeal incurred by the student will not be reclaimable, except in exceptional circumstances.